Verified CPA and accounting contact data

 What fields come with each record?

-The contact (verified email, direct dial, LinkedIn where the partner has one), the person's role and seniority, and the firm itself: name, website, service line, location, headcount band, and Google reviews.
-On top of that, Orbital's agents tag custom signals you define.
-We do not pad records with scraped license rolls or stale state-board dumps.
+The contact (verified email, direct dial, LinkedIn where the partner has one), the person's role and seniority, and the firm: name, website, service line, location, headcount band, and Google reviews.
+Plus the custom signals our agents tag for you.
+No scraped state-board rolls, no padded counts.

 Can you tag custom signals on the data?